max-kuk/max-kuk.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Salut!
 I'm Maksim Kukushkin, a graduated from Leipzig University.
 I am delighted to be working as a Research Assistant in the Machine Learning Group at the Neuromorphic Information Processing Department of Leipzig University.
 Currently, I am working on analysing hyperspectral data and developing algorithms for classification of various seed species.
-Here you can find my CV.